hglm/patches/README.md

 details of the particular SOC implementation and may not be the same for platforms sharing the same ARM architecture.

+As a side-effect, the ARM memset function now properly returns the original destination in r0, which may help fix issues relating to compiling ARM kernels with gcc versions greater than 4.7.

 Tested platforms:

 - Raspberry Pi (armv6) with 3.6.y kernel.